ELTEGANI/ExpenseMonitorApp/README.md

 # ExpenseMonitor App
-Android App aims to help users to calculate their daily, weekly and monthly expenses with different currencies. and many more features.build using kotlin,MVVM,Navigation,Materail Design,Coroutines,DataBinding,Retrofit,Fastlane and moshi. another techs will be used like(Room with flow and coroutines,Dagger,junit,espresso)
+Android App aims to help users to calculate their daily, weekly and monthly expenses with different currencies. and many more features.This app build using kotlin,MVVM,Navigation,Materail Design,Coroutines,DataBinding,Retrofit,Room with flow,Fastlane and moshi. another techs will be used likeDagger,junit,espresso)

 TODOs